Pierre-VF/CarbonAwareWebsite/README.md

-# CarbonAwareWebsite
-Repo for the www.carbon-aware.org website
+# Repo for the Carbon-Aware website

+This is the repository for the www.carbon-aware.org website.

+Builds are made using Github actions.

+The code of the website itself is under **www**.